 Commonwealth is a mission driven non-profit organization that strengthens the financial opportunity and security of vulnerable people by discovering ideas, piloting solutions and driving innovations to scale.
 We collaborate with consumers, the financial services industry, employers, policy makers and mission-driven organizations to build solutions to make people financially secure.
 Our efforts over the last 16 years have spawned new financial products and public policies responsible for helping 300,000 Americans to accumulate nearly $200 million dollars in savings.
 Our work has been featured by The Wall Street Journal, New York Times, the Atlantic, and USA Today.

 Intent to Participate

-If you’d like to participate in the Open Enrollment Innovation Challenge, we request that you inform us of your intent to participate by Friday, July 27, 2018 by 11:59pm (one month from challenge announcement.)
+If you’d like to participate in the Open Enrollment Innovation Challenge, we request that you inform us of your intent to participate.
 This ensures an adequate number of reviewers and allows us to send timely reminders as the submission deadline approaches.
 The intent to participate is nonbinding—submitting the form does not obligate you to submit a design.

 The submission requirements include:

 - A written design brief (not to exceed 2,250 words) describing the concept, the design principles it follows, and how it meets the evaluation criteria.
 This is your chance to explain all the details.

 - A brief video (less than 3 minutes) that illustrates the concept.
 What does your solution look like in practice?
 This is your chance to show the value in your design (think kickstarter).

 - Visual compositions (including information, layout, and aesthetic) of the tools/materials